 Downtime is a period of time when a service is effectively not accessible to users.
 The best answer to this critical question is NEVER however that isn’t realistic.
 Nonetheless, even the largest and most respected cloud vendors experience downtime from time to time.

-Since cloud outages can be costly and quite disruptive for one’s business, it’s best to opt out for a vendor that has as few as possible and takes an open and transparent approach to incidents when they happen and the improvements the provider is putting in place as a result of them.
+Since cloud outages can be costly and quite disruptive for one’s business, it’s best to opt out for a vendor that has as few as possible.
+It’s also vital that the company takes an open and transparent approach to incidents when they do happen.
+The same principle applies to solutions and improvements suggested by the provider as a result.
 As such, look for those providers that publish their downtime history logs on their websites for example http://status.cloudsigma.com.
 If they lack these reports, make sure to inquire about the track record, generally online reporting should be preferred.

 6. How will I access my service?